-Under the Stock Incentive Plan, each of our new non-employee directors, on the date of his or her election to the Board of Directors, receives a stock option grant with a Black-Scholes-Merton ("BSM") value of \$75,000 and an RSU with a BSM value of \$25,000 as of the grant date.
+Under the Stock Incentive Plan, each of our new non-employee directors, on the date of his or her election to the Board of Directors, receives an option to purchase 60,000 shares of our common stock at its fair market value on the date of grant and an RSU covering 10,000 shares of our common stock.
 The shares subject to these options and RSUs generally vest 25% on the first anniversary of the date of grant, with the remaining shares vesting quarterly over the next three years.
-Each non-employee director who has served on our Board of Directors for at least six months on the date of each regular Annual Meeting of Stockholders also receives an annual grant of an option with a BSM value of \$63,750 and an RSU with a BSM value of \$21,250 as of the grant date.
-These options and RSUs vest in full on the date of the regular Annual Meeting of Stockholders also receives an annual grant of an option with a BSM value of \$63,750 and an RSU with a BSM value of \$21,250 as of the grant date.
+Each non-employee director who has served on our Board of Directors for at least six months on the date of each regular Annual Meeting of Stockholders also receives an annual grant of an option to purchase 50,000 shares of our common stock and an RSU covering 7,500 shares of our common stock.
+These options and RSUs vest in full on the date of the regular Annual Meeting of Stockholders for the year following the year in which the options and RSUs were granted.
 No more than an aggregate of 30% of the shares available under our Stock Incentive Plan are available for grant to non-employee directors.
-Our Board of Directors may provide discretionary grants under the Stock Incentive Plan to our non-employee directors.
-Under the Stock Incentive Plan, stock-based awards to purchase a total of 1,545,595 shares of our common stock have been granted to our current non-employee directors, with 273,095 shares of this total amount granted during the fiscal year ended December 31, 2012.
+Our Board of Directors.
+Under the Stock Incentive Plan, stock-based awards to purchase a total of 2,003,541 shares of our common stock have been granted to our current non-employee directors, with 430,000 shares of this total amount granted during the fiscal year ended December 31, 2015.